 Louise Elliott, Specialist Speech and Language and Behaviour Specialist at Grange Park School, discusses a research project looking at the needs of autistic children transitioning to secondary school.

-Victoria Hatton, ASD inclusion teacher in a mainstream secondary school, explores how to support children and young people on their first day back at school.
+Victoria Hatton, ASD inclusion teacher in a mainstream secondary school, explores how to support autistic children and young people on their first day back at school.

 Victoria Honeybourne, a Senior Advisory Teacher for Speech, Language and Communication Needs has some tips and advice for teachers on recognising some of the less obvious differences in autistic communication.